 How to get there: The farm is situated on Old Main Road, Southbroom.

-Horse rides on the beach at Selsdon Park Estate
+Horse rides on the beach

 Why you should visit: Just 20 minutes from Shelly Beach on the Hibiscus South Coast in Kwa-Zulu Natal you will find Selsdon Park Estate, a working sugar cane farm that offers exciting beach horse and pony rides.
 Definitely considered one of the better ways to take in the fantastic beauty of the South Coast!